• Skip to primary navigation

 This is a very easy recipe and perfect for your weeknight meal.

-• In a pressure cooker or instant pot, add the lentils, water and salt.
-Pressure cook for 5-6 whistles for stovetop pressure cooker or 20 minutes on high pressure for instant pot.
+• Add the lentils, water, and salt to a pressure cooker or instant pot.
+Cook for 5-6 whistles for a stovetop pressure cooker or 20 minutes on high pressure for an instant pot.
 Let the pressure release naturally.

 • Now add the cooked lentils with all the liquid.
 Mix well.